21 Reasons to Move to Cape Town

 There’s also a big selection of cheaper stores in Canal Walk, which is the city’s largest shopping mall, and you can also find plenty of good boutiques around the city.

 There’s no Amazon here but you can use Takealot instead.
-It’s not as good, but you don’t usually encounter any problems.
+It’s not as good, but I haven’t encountered any major problems.

 I can’t lie, though, I do miss ASOS as South Africa doesn’t really have an equivalent.
 But all in all, I can get basically everything I want or need here.